ectweitmann/git_homework/thoughts.md

 Two new strategies I am committed to trying during the rest of Mod 0:
 1. Color coding my notes!
 2. Typing EVERY line of code.

+Shoutout to @Emaly who has been my biggest cheerleader over the last two weeks!!